-Here is my easy recipe to make homemade enchilada sauce.
+Here is my easy recipe for making homemade enchilada sauce.
 I originally developed this recipe using a heated blender, the sauce is so incredibly delicious that I had to also try this recipe on the stovetop.
 Here are both recipes!

 My family loves Mexican cuisine.
 Over the years I have developed many easy recipes that we enjoy for quick weeknight meals as well as when I am entertaining.
-From my super popular Instant Pot Chicken Tinga Tacos, Fish Tacos to the delicious black bean and corn quesadillas there are several recipes that are on repeat in my kitchen.
+From my super popular Instant Pot Chicken Tinga Tacos, Fish Tacos to the delicious black bean and corn quesadillas there are several Mexican dishes that are on repeat in my kitchen.

 I do like the convenience of buying store-bought sauces, but many times I find the freshness is missing.
 This is when I decided to try making it home, looking at the ingredients of some of my favorite store-bought sauces.
 It is a must-have sauce in my Vegetarian Enchilada Casserole Recipe.
 Here is a recipe that works really well as it uses basic pantry ingredients.

 - Fire Roasted Tomatoes - These canned tomatoes are convenient and add tangy & smoky flavors to the sauce

 - Red Onion - Adds a hint of sweetness

-- Garlic - Gresh garlic creamy textures and pungent flavors
+- Garlic - Fresh garlic with creamy textures and pungent flavors

 - Chipotle chili in adobo sauce - Available as canned, these chipotle chiles in smoky adobo sauce add the perfect heat and flavor needed in the red enchilada sauce